podspawnpodspawn

 stop

-Stops a session and destroys its container, companion services, and network.
+Stops a machine and destroys its container, companion services, and network.

 podspawn stop <user[@project]>